Ask a doctor about a prescription for TRAMADOL MABO 50 mg HARD CAPSULES

 The capsules of this medication are administered orally.

-Swallow the capsules whole without dividing or chewing them and with sufficient liquid.
-You can take the capsules with an empty stomach or with meals.
+Swallow the capsules whole, without dividing or chewing them, and with sufficient liquid.
+You can take the capsules with or without food.

 This medication should not be administered for longer than strictly necessary.
 If you require prolonged treatment, your doctor will monitor you at short and regular intervals (if necessary, with interruptions in treatment) to see if you should continue treatment with this medication and at what dose.